graphprotocol/query-examples/examples/nextjs-pages-router/README.md

 ## GraphQL API

-This app exposes a GraphQL API at `/graphql`, defined in the [`/app/graphql/route.ts`](./app/graphql/route.ts) file.
+This app exposes a GraphQL API at `/api/graphql`, defined in the [`/pages/api/graphql.ts`](./pages/api/graphql.ts) file.
 It fields `GET` and `POST` requests and accepts a graphql request.
 It then sends the request to the Subgraph and returns the response after querying the Subgraph on The Graph Network using your API Key.
-This is how you secure your API Key from leaks by routing requests through the next server.
+This is how you secure your API Key from leaks by routing requests through the next api server.

 ## Environment Variables